alba4k/albafetch/README.md

 # Customizing
-A configuration file can be found in `~/.config/albafetch.conf`.
+A configuration should be in `~/.config/albafetch.conf`.

 ## How to write the config:
 Basic rules: